 Years 11 and 12

-In Years 11 and 12 students continue on their academic pathway to optimise their skills for participation in an ever increasing complex and dynamic world beyond St Clare’s College.
+In Years 11 and 12 students continue on their academic pathway to optimise their skills for participation in an ever-increasing complex and dynamic world beyond St Clare’s College.
 All students study Religious Studies and English and many students undertake one of the five different courses available in Mathematics.
 The array of subjects available to students offers diverse learning opportunities in a supportive environment that embraces critical thinking, growth mindset and visible learning principles.
 The majority of courses throughout the senior years can be studied at a Tertiary (T) or Accredited (A) level with some courses on offer as Vocational (V), which provide students the opportunity to gain nationally recognised qualifications.
-Throughout these two years students generally study five or six courses each semester.
-The attainment of the Senior Secondary Certificate is justifiable reward for a commitment to learning and recognises the growth students have experienced during this vital developmental period.
+Throughout these two years, students generally study five courses each semester.
+The attainment of the Senior Secondary Certificate is a justifiable reward for a commitment to learning and recognises the growth students have experienced during this vital developmental period.

 Student Success Program (SSP)